List of Courage the Cowardly Dog characters: Le Quack

-Le QuackVoiced by Paul SchoefflerLe Quack is a French con-artist duck, who first appears early in the show's first season, in which he has a fake amnesia-specialist license; he comes to the Bagges' house when Muriel suffers from amnesia.
+Le Quack is a French-accented duck con-artist who first appears early in the show's first season, in which he has a fake amnesia-specialist license; he comes to the Bagges' house when Muriel suffers from amnesia.
 Since then, he frequently returns and manages to dupe Courage's owners into helping him commit crime sprees.
-Le Quack is also shown to be capable of escaping custody such as when he was first arrested and secondly cause a fire at prison.
+Le Quack is also shown to be capable of escaping custody such as when he was first arrested, crashing the police car in the process, and later causing a fire at prison.